Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 **Duration:** Instant

-The Stylist strikes out, making an immediate Contested Roll of their (Dexterity +Brawl) against the target’s Evasion.
+The Stylist strikes out, making an immediate Contested Roll of their (Dexterity + Brawl) against the target’s Evasion.
 Should the Stylist succeed, the target becomes poisoned with vile Essence.

 For the Stylist’s (Essence) rounds, the Target suffers 2 Damage, and is